akuilera/akuilera/README.md

 - 👋 Hi, I’m @akuilera
-- 👀 I’m interested in Machine Learning, Music, Sound, Mechanical Engineering, Natural Languages (Spanish, English, German) and its processing, literature, philosophy and bikes.
+- 👀 I’m interested in Machine Learning, Data Analysis, Music, Sound, Mechanical Engineering, Natural Languages (Spanish, English, German) and its processing, literature, philosophy, calisthenics and bikes.
-- 🌱 I’m currently working on a personal project related to NPL and looking for new career growth opportunities.
+- 🌱 I’m currently learning Data Analysis with WBS Coding School, working on a personal project related to NPL and looking for new career growth opportunities.
-- 💞️ I’m looking forward to collaborating on cool Machine Learning projects, specially related to NLP, Mechanical Engineering and Music.
+- 💞️ I’m looking forward to collaborating on cool Machine Learning and Data Analysis projects, specially related to NLP, Mechanical Engineering and Music.
 - 📫 I can be reached through my LinkedIn: https://www.linkedin.com/in/pedro-ignacio-aguilera-lucinche-9686a5131/